 Level 4: “Level 2” Technician

 At this point, you are on hold, and your phone call is stretching past 30 minutes.
 This is another technique employed by the technicians.
 Usually you will hear some great news about Windows 10 on the hold line, “now that it is released”, and some of the amazing things you can accomplish.
 The message here is clear “Microsoft is huge, and you are just one lowly Office 365 licensee.
 You really should hang up if you know what’s good for you.”
-I know you have things to do, and it is tempting to give up, but patience is a virtue, and Windows 10 is pretty amazing1, so don’t give up yet!
+I know you have things to do, and it is tempting to give up, but patience is a virtue, and Windows 10 is pretty amazing ((When compared to Windows Vista or Windows 8)), so don’t give up yet!

 Finally when you achieve a connection to the L2T, you will finally have the ear of a technical person.
 “Finally,” you think, “someone who will understand this issue.”
 This person will use a web applet to actually take over your Windows computer and allow you to show him exactly the issue.
 You use your minimal test case to prove beyond a doubt that the issue is definitely caused by Office 2016.